studioespresso/craft-scout/README.md

 # Scout plugin for Craft CMS 3

 Craft Scout provides a simple solution for adding full-text search to your entries.
-Scout will automatically keep your search indexes in sync with your entries.
+Scout will automatically keep your search indices in sync with your entries.

 ## Support Open Source.
 Buy beer.